ornecurcio/SpotiApp/README.md

-# About

-This project was generated follow a tutorial, is only de FrontEnd cite, so if you want to run the app you need an ID and Secret ID from https://developer.spotify.com/dashboard/login, doing a request in a simulator service doing a Post request https://accounts.spotify.com/api/token

 # SpotiApp

+This project was generated follow a tutorial, is only a FrontEnd site, so if you want to run the app you need an ID and Secret ID from https://developer.spotify.com/dashboard/login, doing a request in a simulator service doing a Post request https://accounts.spotify.com/api/token

+## About

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.